bbernays/epsagon-python/README.md

 )
 ```

-### Allow keys
+### Allowed keys
 You can allow data to be sent to epsagon by filtering specific keys in initialization.
-￿￿Only branches which contains allow keys will be sent.
+Only keys included in this list will be sent to epsagon.
+Good to know - keys_to_ignore is stronger then keys_to_allow if you use both.

 ```python
 import epsagon